babyfish-ct/kimmer/README.md

    - API perspective:

-      As static as posible, find problems while compiling.
+      As static as posible, find problems while compiling, and bring kotlin null safety to SQL.

    - Functional perspective: